 Recently we have seen an increased amount of fraud on the site.
-Regardless of our efforts, we have gone from a few reports a year, to several within the last month alone.
+Regardless of our continued efforts, we have gone from a few reports of fraudulent activity the site a year, to several within the last month alone.
 These are mainly all trade deals gone bad.
 REMEMBER, YOU SHOULD ONLY TRADE LOCALLY.
 WE DO NOT RECOMMEND MAILING TRADES!
 If you choose to do so, do so at your risk!
 Also NEVER SEND MONEY VIA THE PAYPAL ‘FRIENDS AND FAMILY’ OPTION.
-If you do so you lose any protection and if a seller asks you to do this they are most likely a scammer!
+If you do so you lose any payment protection.
+If a seller asks you to do this they are most likely a scammer!

 This is the case not just here on TheVapeTrader, but on any classified advertising site or marketplace.
 As such, we wanted to provide 5 easy (and common sense) tips to help protect yourself from becoming a victim, here and elsewhere on the web:

 #1.
 NEVER send payment via the ‘friends and family’ option with PayPal.
 PayPal does not offer buyer protection when sending money this way.
 Instead always use the ‘Goods and Services’ option to keep yourself protected should the transaction go awry.
-If the seller is trying to convince you to use the ‘friends and family’ option to save on PayPal fees, decline and consider sending a little extra money to help the seller pay the fees instead.
+If the seller is trying to convince you to use the ‘friends and family’ option to save on PayPal fees, decline and consider offering a little extra money to help the seller cover the Paypal the fees instead.

 #2.
 We DO NOT recommend trading with anyone that you can’t meet up with in person.
 You may want to trade for certain mod very badly but this is the most common and easiest way to get ripped off.
 In the past we have had reports of users sending out their trades and receiving broken mods.
 We have even had one report of a empty box being sent on a trade deal.
 Be patient and try to only trade in person or with someone you have reason to trust.
 You can use are Ad Map to find items near you or you can search by State from the ‘Refine Results’ tool on specific category pages.